Skip to main content

 A temporary footway has been installed to safely divert pedestrians and cyclists while works are ongoing on the main pathway.

 The scheme runs from the A603/M11 roundabout to the Barton Road lay-by, including a safer, wider path for pedestrians and cyclists, better drainage, and a reduced speed limit.
+Access to properties will be maintained.

 Sign up to receive monthly greenway updates.